txt/aa24/docs/homeworks.md

 # Homeworks

-Recode my Lua code in Python
+Recode my Lua code in Python.
+- Understand my code

-Use ChatGPT if you are brave.
-But you need to understange EVERY LINE of my code
+- Use ChatGPT, if you are brave.
+- But you need to understange EVERY LINE of my code
   - Exams will show you buggy version of my Lua and you will  be asked the following question:

-> **In English, (a) locate and list the bugs; (b) described the effects of those bugs; (c) describe how to change the code".**
+    -  Locate and list the bugs;
+    -  Described in Eglish the effects of those bugs
+    -  Describe in English  how to change the code

+Using minimal imports
+- no: noscikitlearn,   pandas,   argparse,   optparse,   fire,   click
+- yes: re, ast, etc

 ## Resubmission

 Homeworks can be submitted once, then resubmitted twice more.
 But homeworks due week in week "i" will not be remarked after week "i+2".

 ## Grading

 Graded weekly
 - 2 = good enough
 - 1 = do more